keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace.md

 ## Enriching events sent to Dynatrace with more context

-The dynatrace-service sends `CUSTOM_DEPLOYMENT`, `CUSTOM_INFO` and `CUSTOM_ANNOTATION` events when it handles Keptn events such as `sh.keptn.event.deployment.finished`, `sh.keptn.event.test.finished` or `sh.keptn.event.evaluation.finished`.
+The dynatrace-service sends `CUSTOM_DEPLOYMENT`, `CUSTOM_INFO` and `CUSTOM_ANNOTATION` events when it handles Keptn events such as `sh.keptn.event.deployment.finished`, `sh.keptn.event.test.finished`, `sh.keptn.event.release.triggered` or `sh.keptn.event.evaluation.finished`.
 The dynatrace-service will parse all labels in the Keptn event and will pass them on to Dynatrace as custom properties.
 This makes it easy to pass more context to Dynatrace, e.g: `ciBackLink` for a `CUSTOM_DEPLOYMENT` or ensure that things like Jenkins Job ID, Jenkins Job URL, etc. show up in Dynatrace as well.

 ## Sending events to different Dynatrace environments per project, stage or service